lsst-uk/lsst-ir-fusion/README.md

 1. [data.yml](a file specifying the location of raw image data on the DIRAC machine)
 2. [data_local.yml](a file overiding the above for local development)

-Each stage of the processing is divided in to a seperate folder:
+Each stage of the processing is divided in to a seperate Data Management Unit (DMU) folder:

  DMU               |  Contents
 -------------------|------------------------------------------